NiX3r/Appwrite-Minecraft-Database/README.md

 - **FLOAT** - number with a decimal point
 - **STRING** - everything else (typically text)

-For what is that good?
-For example, if you have to store money you have to store it as INT or FLOAT because of later adding/taking.
+Why do I need different types? 🤔 For example, if you have to store money, you have to store it as INT or FLOAT, because later you will need to increase or decrease the value by a relative amount.